Jon Avnet: Early life and education

 Avnet was born in Brooklyn, the son of Joan Bertha (née Grossman) and Lester Francis Avnet, a corporate executive with Avnet (a global distributor of IT & electronics) founded by his paternal grandfather, Charles Avnet.
 He has two siblings, Carole Avnet Rocherolle and Rosalind Avnet Lazarus.
 He attended Great Neck North High School in Great Neck, New York.
-He entered the Wharton Business School at the University of Pennsylvania, and he earned a B.A. degree in film and theater arts from Sarah Lawrence College in 1971.
-He is Jewish.
+Avnet attended the University of Pennsylvania and later earned a bachelor's degree from Sarah Lawrence College.
+He was awarded a directing fellowship at the American Film Institute (AFI), where he worked on John Cassavetes's A Woman Under the Influence and assisted David Lynch in completing Eraserhead (uncredited).
+He also moderated a seminar with one of his favorite directors, Bernardo Bertolucci, on The Conformist (1970) and Last Tango in Paris (1972) while he was a student at the AFI.